Millsy102/docssitetemplate/docs/index.md

 └── contributing.md       # Contributing guidelines
 ```

-## Customization
+## Getting Help

-### Content
-Edit the Markdown files in the `docs/` folder to add your own content.

-### Styling
+### Documentation
-Modify the CSS files in `assets/css/` to customize the appearance.
+- Start with the [Getting Started Guide](getting-started.md) for basic setup
+- Check the [Installation Guide](installation.md) for detailed installation steps
+- Review [Contributing Guidelines](contributing.md) if you want to contribute

-### Configuration
+### Support
-Update the site configuration in `mkdocs.yml` to change site settings.

-## Deployment

-This template is ready for GitHub Pages deployment:

-1. Push your changes to GitHub
-2. Enable GitHub Pages in repository settings
-3. Your site will be available at `https://yourusername.github.io/your-repo-name/`
+- Check the documentation first for common questions
+- Create an issue in the repository for bugs or feature requests
+- Review the contributing guidelines for development questions

-## Support
+## License

-For questions or issues, please refer to the documentation or create an issue in the repository.
+This plugin is provided under the same license as the main project.
+Please refer to the LICENSE file for details.

 ---

-*Simple documentation template for GitHub Pages*
+*Comprehensive documentation for Unreal Engine Plugin*